 Adding a gmail account to Outlook using IMAP

-1. Before you start, you need to assure IMAP access has been turned on in your gmail settings.
+1. Before you set up Outlook you need to assure IMAP access has been turned on in your gmail settings.
 See “Read Gmail messages on other email clients using IMAP”.

 2. You will need to allow less secure apps to use your account by changing a gmail setting available here.